tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: creature_class_def
 			- DONE: cond_class_def
 			- DONE: result_class_def
+		- TBD: invis_obj_lst) to invis_lst
+	- TBD: refactor next steps
+	- INPROC: refactor examine
-	- TBD: exmine titles for rooms as separate buffer line (enables brief / verbose and also diff dict)
+		- DONE: exmine titles for rooms as separate buffer line (enables brief / verbose and also diff dict)
+			- DONE: if obj.get_title_str() not None: gs.buffer(if obj.get_title_str()) ; for Room => def get_title_str(self): return self.full_name
 		- DONE: should be able to get basic descriptions from Container and Creature classes
 			- DONE: need methods in class for this - reuse in Container & Creature examine
-	- DONE: for look, don't show container contents as 'nothing' if the container is_empty() ??
+		- DONE: for look, don't show container contents as 'nothing' if the container is_empty()
+		- TBD: refactor *.examine()
+			- TBD: universalize use of title, description, condition, vis_obj_lst
+	- TBD: move GameState scope methods to room
 	- IDEA: element_lst refers to the first-pass list of obj available in the room (i.e. not including those obj in containers or creatures)
 		- is node_lst a better term?
 		- Yes!! node_lvl is the key... imagine an inverted tree... node_0 is at top (say room), node_1 are immedaite contents of node_0, and node_2 = the contents of node_1